aswinayyolath/proposals/083-stretch-cluster.md

 ### Design

-The cluster operator will be deployed in all Kubernetes clusters and will manage Kafka brokers/controllers running on that cluster.
+The cluster operator will be deployed in all Kubernetes clusters and will manage Kafka brokers and controllers running on that cluster.
 One Kubernetes cluster will act as the control point for defining custom resources (Kafka, KafkaNodePool) required for stretch Kafka cluster.
 The KafkaNodePool custom resource will be extended to include information about a Kubernetes cluster where the pool should be deployed.
 The cluster operator will create necessary resources (StrimziPodSets, services etc.) on the target clusters specified within the KafkaNodePool resource.